ErsatzTV/ErsatzTV.org/docs/scheduling/sequential/content.md

 ### Search parameters

-- **key** (required) - Unique name that can be used to reference this content throughout the YAML schedule definition.
+- **key** (required) - Unique name that can be used to reference this content throughout the sequential schedule definition.
 - **query** (required) - Search expression that will be used to find content.
 - **order** (required) - Playback order; only **chronological** and **shuffle** are currently supported.